 Which Quality of Watercolours should I Buy?

-Student quality paints are more readily affordable than artist quality paints, and in recent years the purity of the colours and their permanency have been greatly improved.
-Indeed, many people couldn't even tell the difference between a work created with student quality paints and a work done with artists quality.
+Student-quality paints are more readily affordable than artist-quality paints, and in recent years the purity of the colours and their permanency have been greatly improved.
+Indeed, many people couldn't even tell the difference between a work created with student-quality paints and a work done with artist-quality.

 Brands vary considerably between countries.
 If you're unsure of a brand name, ask the retailer for advice.
-Very cheap watercolour paints can be hit and miss regards quality, and can consequently be a false economy.
+Very cheap watercolour paints can be hit and miss regarding quality and consequently be a false economy.